 Early in the 1930s Miss Sally Bush began hiring Elizabeth Lord and Edith Schryver (L&S) to provide her with flower arranging supplies and to improve the plantings on the Bush farmstead.
 Through the 1930s and 1940s L&S planted trees in the northwest corner of what is now the park.
 If one starts with the Kwanzan cherries west of the rose garden, the plantings surround the rose garden and house to the north and east along Mission Street, extend southward behind the Conservatory, and end in the island beds southwest of Bush Barn.
 The collection included flowering cherries, 45 individual crabapples of 37 varieties, magnolias, lilacs, styrax, dogwoods, hawthorns, horse chestnuts, and many others.
 It is thought that L & S may have used this location as a trial garden for new varieties on the market.
 At the very least this glorious stand of flowering trees provided a ‘borrowed view’ from their property located on the north side of Mission Street.

 Some of these original flowering trees are nearing the end of their lifespan and need to be replaced.
-The Mission Street Parks Conservancy plans to take scion wood from these trees and have it grafted onto disease resistant root stock, thus ensuring the genetic integrity of the collection.
+The Mission Street Parks Conservancy has taken scion wood from some of these trees and have grafted it onto disease resistant root stock, thus ensuring the genetic integrity of the collection.

 The Hybrid Tea and Floribunda Rose collection is the largest of the park’s three rose collections.
 It was designed and planted in the late 1950s and has undergone several rehabilitations, most notably the one ending in the spring of 2019.
 The intention of the collection is to maintain the older roses as long as they are viable and available in the trade for replenishment.
 This collection is purely ornamental and is organized into color panels, an approach popular in the Victorian era.
 The current collection includes 98 cultivars distributed in 80 beds.